 Efficient Meeting 101 in Tech: Tech Professionals Listen And Deliver Upon Guidelines

-If there’s a big “no-no” on how to run a meeting with a tech department, that’d be walking there with the classic question “so, walk me through what you’re doing”.
-The first step in running a great meeting is showing up by knowing what you’re actually covering, with interest in what the development team is going to cover.
-With this in mind, giving your developers a meeting agenda in order to optimize time would be a great choice: not only to save time to you and your devs but also to make sure every single thing you’re looking to discuss will be covered.
+If there’s a big “no-no” on how to run a meeting with a tech department, that’d be walking there with the classic question “So, walk me through what you’re doing”.
+The first step in running a great meeting is showing up by knowing what you’re covering, with interest in what the development team is going to cover.
+With this in mind, giving your developers a meeting agenda to optimize time would be a great choice: not only to save time for you and your devs but also to make sure every single thing you’re looking to discuss will be covered.

 Notes: Precise And On-Point, are The Key For Effective Meetings

 If you want to run a meeting, taking notes is mandatory to check on its progression.
 It may sound a bit “cold” but it’s a common story that things can be forgotten after the client is gone.
 In a project management scenario, with deadlines and pre-decided timeframes, it’s very important to list down and note every single thing who’s attending the meeting will say.
 To check its progression once the meeting is over.
 Notes shouldn’t be too long and should be, at the end of that very meeting, rephrased and shared with the people who were with you at the meeting, as a reminder.

 Pitching Meetings With Tech Teams: Some Effective Meetings Strategies.